Volkswagen Touran Review 2025: Price, specs & boot space

 Overall verdict on the Volkswagen Touran

-While so many family buyers see an SUV like the Skoda Kodiaq or Peugeot 5008 as a default option these days, there’s still a lot to be said for the conventional people carrier.
-Read our full Volkswagen Touran review to find out why it could be the perfect family car for you.
+While many family buyers see an SUV like the Skoda Kodiaq or Peugeot 5008 as a default option these days, there’s still a lot to be said for the conventional people carrier.
+Read our full Volkswagen Touran review to discover why it could be the perfect family car for you.

-Sure, there’s not much boot space with the rearmost seats in use but they drop down easily, though, leaving ample space for carrying buggies or a weekly shop.
-The Touran goes much further than simply having a big boot, too - there are loads of useful cubbies and storage compartments, while even the tallest of adults will appreciate the head and legroom on offer.
+There’s not much boot space when the rearmost seats are in use, but they drop down easily, leaving ample space for carrying buggies or a weekly shop.
+The Touran goes much beyond simply having a big boot, too — there are loads of useful cubbies and storage compartments, and even the tallest of adults will appreciate the head and legroom on offer.

 For a car as practical as the Touran, it’s surprisingly easy and Golf-like to drive.
 Visibility is very good and all models come with front and rear parking sensors.
 The steering is light around town while its turning circle is usefully small.
 Tackling city streets or multi-storey car parks is a piece of cake.

-On a twisty road, the Touran remains very composed, with very little lean in the corners.
-It might not be quite as entertaining as the Ford S-MAX but, ultimately, it feels very safe to drive.
+On a twisty road, the Touran remains composed, with very little lean in the corners.
+It might not be quite as entertaining as the BMW 2 Series Active Tourer, but ultimately, it feels very safe to drive.
 It also rides very well, meaning potholes won’t trigger complaints from your passengers, while engine and road noise is minimal.

-The SEL looks a bit more premium with 17-inch alloy wheels and chrome exterior highlights, while the interior gets ambient lighting, climate control and Apple CarPlay/Android Auto.
+The SEL has front foglights and a few interior additions.
 Topping the range is the sporty R-Line, which adds bespoke exterior styling, 18-inch alloy wheels and sporty-looking seats displaying the R-Line logo.

 Looking for a used car for sale?
-We've got 100s of Volkswagen Approved Used Cars for Sale for you to choose from, including a wide range of Volkswagen Tourans for sale.
-If you're looking for the older version, you need our Volkswagen Amaroki (2011-2022) review.
+We've got 100s of Volkswagen Approved Used Cars for Sale for you to choose from, including a wide range of Volkswagen Tourans for sale

-It drives just like a Golf - with good visibility and responsive steering, although enthusiastic drivers will find the Ford S-MAX and BMW 2 Series Gran Tourer a little more fun to drive.
-It’s less bus-like than a Citroen Grand C4 SpaceTourer, though.
+It drives just like a Golf - with good visibility and responsive steering, although enthusiastic drivers will find the BMW 2 Active Tourer and Kia Sorento more fun to drive.
+It’s less bus-like than a Citroen e-SpaceTourer, though.

-The Touran’s direct rivals are cars like the Citroen Grand C4 Spacetourer, Renault Grand Scenic and Ford S-MAX.
-You could also look at bigger people carriers like the SEAT Alhambra and Ford Galaxy, as well as seven-seat SUVs like the Skoda Kodiaq and Hyundai Santa Fe.
+The Touran’s direct rivals are cars like the Citroen Spacetourer and Dacia Jogger.
+You could also look at bigger people carriers like the Ford Grand Tourneo and Peugeot e-5008, and seven-seat SUVs like the Skoda Kodiaq and Hyundai Santa Fe.

 Comfort and design: Volkswagen Touran interior